lambdaclass/lambdaclass_hacking_learning_path/README.md

 kinds of projects common at LambdaClass.
 This comprises the first part of the path.

-The second part is a repository of selected reference material, exercises and projects for engineers at any stage, including  material for various projects.
+The second part is a repository of selected and categorized reference material, exercises and projects for engineers at any stage.

 During the initial onboarding of new employees, the first part must be read (end eventually re-read!) by everyone during this process, while the second part